KDLD: Spanish-language formats

 On December 16, 2019, KDLD/KDLE changed their format to Mexican cumbia, branded as "Viva 103.1".

+On June 1, 2026 Flipped their format from Mexican Cumbia "Viva 103.1" to Spanish Adult Contemporary "Reyna 103.1".

 Signal coverage

 When the signals were synchronized, they consisted of a 3,000-watt directional signal in Santa Monica and 2,570-watt non-directional signal in Newport Beach.
 However, in late 2005, an attempt was made to improve signal coverage by adding an extra 700 watts to the Santa Monica transmitter and removing the gain antenna to provide a non-directional signal.
 The transmitter in Newport Beach was moved a few miles south to a mountain south of Newport Beach, downgrading power to 300 watts but tripling the height.
 The Newport Beach transmitter was made directional, sending the signal northeast and southwest.
 This fixed the problem of poor signal along the coastal cities and in Orange County, California.
 Nevertheless, the combined signals still have poor coverage in some areas of Los Angeles County, notably so in the San Fernando and San Gabriel valleys.